danmilne/RoboFont/Guides/README.md

 GUIDES
 ==========
-Assorted Python scripts for working with guides
+Assorted Python scripts for working with guides.
+See scripts for more details.

 H MidGuide and V MidGuide
 -------------